Sustainability at WJE

 On-Site Generation

 In 2022, we installed a 128kW photovoltaic (PV) system on the north building, capable of generating 168,000 kWh per year.
 This solar panel system accounts for 5 percent of our 3.3 million kWh campus electrical usage.
-To accommodate the high energy demand of our fully electrified south building and the continuous temperature requirements of our laboratory spaces, we selected this size of PV system size to avoid net metering while serving as a proof-of-concept for future implementations.
+To accommodate the high energy demand of our fully electrified south building and the continuous temperature requirements of our laboratory spaces, we sized the PV system to avoid net metering while serving as a proof-of-concept for future implementations.
 Our goal is to install an additional PV system on the south building after an end-of-life re-roof.
 The south building roof can accommodate a PV system capable of generating half the south building electricity usage with current PV technology.
 Additionally, we have a standby natural gas generator on-site, primarily for emergencies, but we are committed to operating it during high-demand times to shed approximately 30–50 kilowatts of energy from the grid.

 Native Pollination Garden